BuckeyeSoftware/rex/doc/STYLE.md

 ## Structure alignment and packing
 Everything in Rex has 16-byte alignment requirements.
-This simplifies the handling of a lot of word-at-a-time algorithms and SIMD code.
-Avoids the need to make special aligned allocations and copies for SIMD kernels and it's generally the required alignment on x86_64 anyways.
-All allocators in Rex return memory suitably aligned by 16-byte.
-The usual C/C++ structure packing rules apply otherwise.
+This simplifies the handling of word-at-a-time algorithms, SIMD code, and is generally the required alignment on most architectures.
+All allocators in Rex return memory suitably aligned by 16 bytes.
+The usual C/C++ structure packing rules still apply.

 ## Almost always unsigned
-There's very few instances where signed integer arithmetic is what you want.
+The need for signed integer arithmetic is often misplaced as most integers never represent negative values.
+The indexing of an array and iteration count of a loop reflects this concept as well.
+With this observation, there is a propensity use unsigned integers more often than signed.

-If the value can never be `< 0`, never use a signed integer.
-This is probably the one area in Rex that most programmers will be unfamiliar with.
+This can be an unfamiliar observation in existing code bases that use signed integer arithmetic because the diagnostics that would be emitted by compilers are silenced when all integers are signed, or suppressed in a code base by the use of potentially unsafe type casts.

 ### Loop in reverse complaint
 One common complaint about the use of use of unsigned is when a loop counter